 Legal: Damages for Breach of Contract

-March 1, 2015 by LAUREN KRISTJANSON and GRANT MAYOVSKY
+By LAUREN KRISTJANSON and GRANT MAYOVSKYLaw

 When a construction contract is breached by a contractor, the usual remedy is for the owner to receive damages.
 How will the damages generally be measured?
 What about circumstances where the building was completed contrary to the specifications in the contract, but is only marginally less valuable?

 The general approach to damages when a building contract is not fulfilled in accordance with original specifications is to place the owner in the position she or he would have been in had the contract never been breached.
 This is referred to as the “costs of performance” or “cost of reinstatement.”
 The owner would recover the costs of rectifying those parts of the building that are not to specifications.

 So if the contractor installs laminate flooring when the contract specifies that the flooring must be hardwood, the owner is awarded the cost of replacing the laminate with hardwood.
 In other words, the damages under the “cost of reinstatement” method amount to the cost of remedying the deficiency.

 This general approach is not always followed.
 In certain circumstances, an award of damages is based on other methods of measurement.
 When the owner’s personal preferences are not met, the court may award a nominal amount based on the loss of amenity.
 Alternatively, as illustrated below, damages may be awarded based on the diminution of the capital value of the property caused by the breach.